-The due date for submission of the application will generally be not less than 12 months prior to the commencement date of the first cohort of students to allow sufficient time for completion of the assessment prior to students commencing the new program.
+The due date for submission of the application will generally be not less than 12 months before the commencement date of the first cohort of students to allow sufficient time for completion of the assessment before students commence the new program.

-6.4 Applying for assessment and initial accreditation of an existing program that transitioned as an approved program on 1 July 2012
+9.4 Applying for assessment and initial accreditation of an existing program that transitioned as an approved program on 1 July 2012

-All programs that transitioned as approved programs on 1 July 2012 must apply for assessment and initial accreditation in order to become accredited programs under the National Law.
+All education providers that offer programs that transitioned as approved programs on 1 July 2012 must apply for assessment and initial accreditation in order to become accredited under the National Law.
 The Accreditation Unit will contact each education provider offering a program that transitioned as an approved program on 1 July 2012 to negotiate a date by which that education provider is required to submit its application for assessment and initial accreditation.

-6.5 Format of application for assessment and initial accreditation
+9.5 Format of application for assessment and initial accreditation

-The Accreditation Unit will provide each education provider with guidelines and the application form that the education provider is required to complete and submit with its application for assessment and initial accreditation (accreditation application).
+The Accreditation Unit will provide each education provider with the accreditation standards, accreditation process, guidance material and the application form that the education provider is required to complete and submit with its application for assessment and initial accreditation (accreditation application).

 The accreditation application will consist of a self-audit by the education provider and supporting materials that the education provider considers are the best available evidence of the claims made in its self-audit.

 The self-audit will require the education provider to identify the overall strengths and weaknesses of its program and to suggest strategies it could implement (or is implementing) to address identified weaknesses as well as any other actions that are in place to improve the program.
-The self-audit will also require the education provider to explain the extent to which it has met (or in the case of a planned program, will meet) each of the approved accreditation standards, and to provide a specific reference to the evidence supporting each explanation.
+The self-audit will also require the education provider to explain the extent to which it has met (or in the case of a planned program, will meet) each of the accreditation standards, and to provide a specific reference to the evidence supporting each explanation.